 About the University

-We are one of the UK's leading universities, with an international reputation for excellence.
-Official teaching quality assessments rate us very highly, and excellent research assessment results confirm our reputation as a centre for a wide variety of world-class research.
-Newsweek magazine ranks us 9th in the UK and 18th in Europe in its global top 100 universities and UK University guides.
+We're one of the UK's leading universities, with an international reputation for excellence.
+Official teaching quality assessments rate us very highly, and excellent research assessment results confirm our reputation as a centre for a wide variety of world-class research.computer

 We have over 24,000 students and around 7,000 staff.
 The University is a popular choice with applicants for university places, and once they arrive our students enjoy the experience so much that many settle in Sheffield after they graduate.